Feyerabend/vm/README.md

 *USCD Pascal* on the *Apple II* sometime around 1980 or 1981 ...

-### concepts
+### A note on concepts

-__NOTE: The term "virtual machine" can often be replaced by "emulator", "interpreter" etc. and perhaps should not be restricted or qualified too much right here.
-The idea of an abstraction that separates the underlying mechanics from the levels above is what should be observed, not a deepend confusion of concepts which already are often ambiguous.__
+The term "virtual machine" can often be replaced by "emulator", "interpreter" etc. and perhaps should not be restricted or qualified too much right here.
+The idea of an abstraction that separates the underlying mechanics from the levels above is what should be observed, not a deepend confusion of concepts which already are often ambiguous.

 The term "virtual machine" and also "interpreter" has been used for such diverse fields as from the Apollo Guidance Computer,[^2] code from Busicom interpreted[^3]